m1g0r/test-kitchen-ansible/README.md

 - centos-8

 ### Getting Started
-To install all of these we use bundle install
+To create pipenv environment and install all of these we use bundle install
 ```bash
 make init
 ```